fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

         </ul>
       </li>
       <li>CORS: needs to be enabled</li>
-      <li>MFA delete: for delete object or suspend version.
+      <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMFADelete.html">MFA delete</a>: for delete object or suspend version.
 Only the owner can enbled it.</li>
     </ul>
   </li>
 </ul>